Data spaces

 Too many small files on CCCSTOREDIR

-• Average size of files below 1GB (see the column “avg_fsize(MB)” from ccc_quota)
+• an average file size below 1GB (see the column “avg_fsize” from ccc_quota),

-• D0 - Alert 1: The user is informed by mail.
+• Day D: The user is informed by e-mail.

-• D7 - Alert 2: The user is informed by mail and his submissions are locked.
+• Day D+14: The user is informed by e-mail and their submissions are locked.

-• D14 - Alert 3: The user is informed by mail, his account is locked and his files can be compressed and even deleted.
+• Day D+28: The user is informed by e-mail, their account is locked and their files may be archived or even deleted.

 Too many files in a directory on SCRATCH, WORK and STORE